OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 - Vproxy - https://github.com/B4rD4k/Vproxy

 ### Verifying the TLS Settings

 #### Overview

-Many mobile applications consume remote services over the HTTP protocol.
-HTTPS is HTTP over SSL/TLS.
-Other encrypted protocols are less common.
-Thus, it is important to ensure that the TLS configuration on server side is done properly.
-SSL is the older name of the TLS protocol and should no longer be used, since SSLv3 is considered vulnerable.
-TLS v1.2 and v1.3 are the modern and more secure versions, but many services still include configurations for TLS v1.0 and v1.1, to ensure compatibility with older clients.
+Besides ensuring that the mobile app requests only HTTPS URLS, it is also important to ensure that the TLS configuration on server side is done properly.
+Secure Socket Layer (SSL) is depreciated and should no longer be used.
+TLS v1.2 and v1.3 are considered secure, but many services still allow TLS v1.0 and v1.1 as a fall-back to ensure compatibility with older clients.

-In the situation where both the client and the server are controlled by the same organization and are used for the purpose of only communicating with each other, higher levels of security can be achieved by more [strict configurations](https://dev.ssllabs.com/projects/best-practices/ "Qualys SSL/TLS Deployment Best Practices").
+In the situation where both the client and the server are controlled by the same organization and are used for the purpose of only communicating with each other, higher levels of security can be achieved by [hardening the configuration](https://dev.ssllabs.com/projects/best-practices/ "Qualys SSL/TLS Deployment Best Practices").

 If a mobile application connects to a specific server for a specific part of its functionality, the networking stack for that client can be tuned to ensure highest levels of security possible given the server configuration.
 Additionally, the mobile application may have to use a weaker configuration due to the lack of support in the underlying operating system.